solenya-group/solenya/README.md

 In addition, I also found that few of the APIs were written with a static typing mindset.
 The typescript definitions were an afterthought, meaning that if you want to use static typing, the experience was obviously compromised.
 In addition, programmers, who are in the business of abstraction, seem strangely infected with "literalus" - the need to *literally* see HTML tags and *literally* work with css.
 You can elegantly and uniformally express both of those in typescript.
 Occam's razor demands it.

+Finally, pickle is small: see and understand the source code for yourself.
+Its power comes from its simplicity, and its intended use with many other great libraries:

+ * A virtual DOM based on Ultradom (forked)
+ * typestyle (dependency)
+ * typescript & reflect-metadata for reflection (dependency)
+ * class-tranformer for serialization (dependency)
+ * class-validator for validation
+ * any animation API using vdom hooks (as in samples)
+ * mjackson/history for managing HTML history
+ * any css framework like bootstrap
+ * webpack for hot reloading
+ * lodash for great utility functions like debouncing used in the samples

 # Installation

 `npm install pickle-ts`